 *Please Note: Despite what you may have read, the Beach Boys were at Danceland in 1963, not 1962.
 Big Reggie was prescient, but not that prescient.

 WDGY High School Fun Day and Night took place on May 12, 1962.
-This fun-filled day featured:
+This annual event drew an estimated 8,000 high school students from around the area.
+The fun-filled day featured:

 - Dancing from noon to five to Mike Waggoner and the Bops and the Doradoes